 Texture Control

 When grinding your own wheat, you can control how fine or course you want it.
-The Nutrimill shines in this category allowing you the ability to easily adjust for fine pastry flour or more course for texture in your baked goods or hot cereals.
+The Nutrimill appliances shine in this category, allowing you the ability to easily adjust for fine pastry flour or more course for texture in your baked goods or hot breakfast cereals.

 Cost Effective